jstarks/npiperelay/README.md

 * Connect to Docker for Windows from the Linux Docker client in WSL
 * Connect interactively to a Hyper-V Linux VM's serial console
+* Use gdb to connect to debug the kernel of a Hyper-V Linux VM

 Let me know on Twitter ([@gigastarks](https://twitter.com/gigastarks)) if you come up with more interesting uses.